Korean Soy Sauce Quail Eggs

 Ingredients:

 • Quail Eggs.
 Tiny eggs that are HUGE on flavor!
-Find them at your local grocery store, Asian grocery store, Walmart, Whole Foods, and Costco.
+Find them at your local grocery store, Asian grocery store, Walmart, Whole Foods, or Costco.
 They come in packs of 18.
+You can also find pre-cooked, canned quail eggs in water at the Asian grocery store.

 • Water.
 To submerge all the quail eggs in liquid without becoming too salty.

 • Chili pepper.
 Adds a subtle spicy kick.
 Fresno, Jalapeno, or medium green chilies all work well.
-If you don’t like spice at all, leave it out.
+If you don’t like spice, leave it out.

 Instructions: